-The product description under the respective meta SPCs indicates that the protection paper strip and the granules from the protection flavour bags can be regarded as carrier for the active substance and co-formulants.
-Therefore it has to be decided if the paper strip or granules can be regarded as an article or not.
+The product description under the respective meta SPCs indicates that the granules from the protection flavour bags can be regarded as carrier for the active substance and coformulants.
+Therefore it has to be decided if the granules can be regarded as an article or not.